Menu Close

 The Statistics tab would work the same as well.
 That is, your percentage will be affected on the lessons in which the prompt is brought from, and also the lesson in which an incorrect answer is chosen from.

-That’s right, you can also add whatever you want!
-Who says you even need to use our app to even study Korean.
+You can choose to study one of our “Additional Vocabulary” lists.
+Or, you can create your own list (described below) and choose to study something from that list.
+In fact, who says you even need to use our app to even study Korean?
 You can study whatever you want with our app.

 You can add words directly on your phone using the app, or you can do it more conveniently on our editor hosted on our website.
 Once you are done creating a list, you can upload it to the app to access all of the words (and more!) that you added.
 You can then use the practice tab to practice anything you want in the same way that our app allows you to study Korean.
 For example, you can try importing this short Chinese study list to your personalized lists!
 Or, see what it looks like to study Chinese with our app.